 Forms of ragging

-Some of the existing forms of ragging observed in the colleges are as follows:
+Some of the existing forms of menace of ragging observed in the colleges are as follows:

 1. Verbal torture: Verbal torture involves indulging in loose talks.
 The fresher may be asked to sing the lyrics of any vulgar song or use abusive language while talking to the seniors.